inetic/inetic.github.io/_posts/2016-05-19-android-unreal-and-lla.md

   int32 AndroidThunkCpp_GetAudioNativeSampleRate();
 ```

 The following code gets executed shortly after the application starts.
-Here we first utilize the JNI functions we created above, then we create and initialize the *USoundWaveProcedural* object for ethernal playback.
+Here we first utilize the JNI functions we created above, then we create and initialize the *USoundWaveProcedural* object for eternal playback.

 ```cpp
   // Called when the game starts or when spawned